 When it comes to PCOS, there are quite a few supplements that can help.
-Prioritising your overall nutrition will help far more than what any individual supplement can do, but supplements can certainly provide some value.
+Prioritising your overall nutrition will help far more than any individual supplement, but supplements can certainly provide some value.

 When it comes to supplements, often they are only beneficial whenever there is a deficiency or inadequate intake.
 Adding the supplement in addition to an already optimal intake likely won’t provide any additional benefit.